pedrolpena/amverseasbinfileutilsc-/README.md

 -----------------------------------
 **COMPILING AND USING THE LIBRARY**
 ------------------------------------

-To compile under Ubuntu 18.04
+This project was written using elcipse Version: 2019-06 (4.12.0) so you should be able to make changes pretty easily this way.
+The makefiles that are in the Release and Debug directories were created by eclipse.

-install make and g++
+To compile under Ubuntu 18.04 without eclipse. install make and g++
 ```bash
 sudo apt-get update